henrywerner/grid-ai/README.md

 ######################
 ```

-NOTE: When running the program within an IDE, I had to use the arguement `./maps/MapFile` instead of `../maps/MapFile`.
+NOTE: When running the program within an IDE, I had to use the argument `./maps/MapFile` instead of `../maps/MapFile`.

 ## Map Depiction
 `ST` : Starting point